chamouny/fs-php-api/README.md

 ## Creating modules
 Modules are bundles composed of a subject, body and form inputs.
 Each module can be customized to handle events and responses individually.
-Modules can be chain linked together to create feature rich interactions. <a href="https://formsynergy.com/documentation/modules/">API documentation</a>
+Modules can be chain linked together to create contiuous interactions. <a href="https://formsynergy.com/documentation/modules/">API documentation</a>